JereKuusela/valheim-expand_world/publish/README.md

 # Changelog

 - v1.4
+	- WARNING: Contains breaking changes for existing configs.
+  - Adds a new setting `Water depth multiplier`.
   - Adds compatibility with CLLC mod.
-  - Improves loading time.
-  - Improves performance (especially with multiple custom biomes).
   - Adds support of default biome seeding to the `seed` parameter of `expand_biomes.yaml`.
   - Changes the default biome seeding to use the `terrain` parameter of `expand_world.yaml`.
-  - Adds a new setting `Water depth multiplier`.
   - Fixes terrain desync issue.
   - Fixes the `Server only` mode not working.
+  - Improves loading time.
+  - Improves performance (especially with multiple custom biomes).
+  - Removes the settings `Altitude delta` and `Altitude multiplier` as obsolete.
+  - Renames the settings `Base altitude delta` and `Base altitude multiplier` to `Altitude delta` and `Altitude multiplier`.

 - v1.3
 	- Improves general error handling.